-II Corinthians 5:17-21 Therefore if any man be in Christ, he is a new creation: old things are passed away; behold all things are become new.
-And all things are of God, who has reconciled us to himself by Jesus Christ, and has given to us the ministry of reconciliation: To wit [to this end], that God was in Christ, reconciling the world unto himself, not imputing their trespasses unto them; and has committed unto us the word of reconciliation: Now then we are ambassadors for Christ, as though God did beseech you by us: we pray you in Christ's stead, be you reconciled to God.
-For he has made him to be sin for us, who knew no sin; that we might be made the righteousness of God in him.
+II Corinthians 5:17-21 Therefore if anyone is in Christ, he is a new creation; old things are passed away; behold all things have become new.
+Now all things are of God, who has reconciled us to Himself through Jesus Christ, and has given us the ministry of reconciliation, that is [to this end], that God was in Christ reconciling the world to Himself, not imputing their trespasses to them, and has committed to us the word of reconciliation.
+Now then we are ambassadors for Christ, as though God were pleading through us: we implore you on Christ's behalf, be reconciled to God.
+For He made Him who knew no sin to be sin for us, that we might become the righteousness of God in Him.

 The Bible clearly states that we, once we are converted, are a new creation.
 Let us ask a dumb question.
 Brethren, did we create ourselves?
 Who did this creating?
 This is where sovereignty is coming into the picture here concerning grace.
 Consider the first phrase of verse 18 in light of a new creation.
 "And all things are of God."